 Note: For virus culture, it is important to keep blood samples cooled or frozen to preserve the viability of the virus during transport from the patient to the laboratory.

-- Microscopy and Staining: In this case, direct visualization of the virus in the sample (using electron microscopy or via fluorescent staining technique) can be done.
+- Microscopy and staining: Direct visualization of the virus in the sample (using electron microscopy or via fluorescent staining technique) can be done.
 This is not the preferred method in diagnostic laboratories.

-- Dengue NS1 Antigen detection is useful for the diagnosis of acute dengue infections up to 0-7 days of symptoms but not recommended after 7 days.
+- Dengue NS1 antigen detection is useful for the diagnosis of acute dengue infections up to 0-7 days of symptoms but not recommended after 7 days.

-- NS1 antigen has been detected in the serum of DENV infected patients as early as 1-days post onset of symptoms (DPO), and up to 18 DPO.
+- NS1 antigen has been detected in the serum of DENV infected patients as early as 1-day post-onset of symptoms (DPO), and up to 18 DPO.

 - NS1 ELISA based antigen assay is commercially available

-- Detection of Anti-dengue antibodies in serum or other body fluids by ELISA or other rapid tests.
-Various methods (IgM/IgG ELISA, Hemagglutination Inhibition Test, or Rapid diagnostic kits) are available to detect Anti-Dengue Antibodies;
+Detection of anti-dengue antibodies in serum or other body fluids by ELISA or other rapid tests.
+Various methods (IgM/IgG ELISA, Hemagglutination Inhibition Test, or rapid diagnostic kits) are available to detect anti-dengue antibodies; IgM detection:

 - IgM antibodies are detectable in 99% of patients by day 10 after the onset of illness.